|Nutrition Facts (per serving)|

 Place the insert into the crock pot.
 Carefully add the batter and then put the cover on.

-Bake on the high setting for 2 to 3 hours or until done.
-Be sure not to check on bread until it's cooked at least 2 hours.
+Bake on the high setting for 1 to 3 hours, depending on the size and width of the crock pot.
+The wider the pot, the quicker the banana bread will cook.
 You'll know when it's done when a toothpick inserted in the middle of the bread comes out clean.

 Once finished cooking, you can remove the insert and cool it on a wire rack.
 Once cool, carefully remove the banana bread from the slow cooker.
 If your insert has been well greased, the bread should pop right out.
 If not, use a butter knife to gently loosen the edges and then carefully pry it out (without breaking the bread).